zhangyangzhy/GroupA-Line-bot/SPEC.md

 1. If user send one question or just one keyword to the bot, it will be able to search in the database and provide a related answer.
 For example.
 If user send "How do people measure the Coronavirus?" or "Measurement", etc, the chat bot will search related records in redis and reply the related information.

-2. The bot will remember how many times each answer used and provide a rank list.
+2. The bot can provide users with basic measurements and recommendations.
+If user send "basic measurements", the bot will give some advice by asking several questions.

 3. If user send a voice message to the bot, it is able to reply it.